-18 No vaccine is currently available for paratyphoid.
+$^8$ No vaccine is currently available for paratyphoid.
 Should a vaccine subsequently become available a review of this Table would be considered and any agreed amendments specified.

-(aa) at animal guaranting stations

-(aa) at animal quarantine stations;

-(bb) at zoos;

-(cc) at animal research centres and

-acclimatisation centres;

-(dd) at ports where contact with

-imported animals occurs and this may

-include certain HM Revenue and Custom offices;

-(ee) persons carrying agents of imported animals; and

-(ff) who are veterinary or technical staff in animal health;

-(iv) animal control and wildlife workers

-who regularly travel in rabies enzootic areas; and

-(v) health workers who are at risk of

-direct exposure to body fluids or tissue

-from a patient with confirmed or

-probable rabies.

-(b) Reinforcing doses are to be

-provided at recommended intervals to

-those at continuing risk 19 .

-8. Smallpox 20 The smallpox vaccine exists but is not available to Contractors.

-9. Typhoid (a) A course of typhoid vaccine is to be offered to the following persons-

-(i) hospital doctors, nurses and other

-staff likely to come into contact with

-cases of typhoid; and

-(ii) laboratory staff likely to handle

-material contaminated with typhoid

-organisms.

-(b) The number of doses (including

-reinforcing doses) required will be

-dependent on the chosen vaccine and

-is to be offered so as to provide

-satisfactory protection against the

-disease.
+8. Smallpox regularly travel in rabies enzootic areas; and (v) health workers who are at risk of direct exposure to body fluids or tissue from a patient with confirmed or probable rabies. (b) Reinforcing doses are to be provided at recommended intervals to those at continuing risk .
+The smallpox vaccine exists but is not available to and Contractors.
+9. Typhoid (a) A course of typhoid vaccine is to be offered to the following persons-(i) hospital doctors, nurses and other staff likely to and come into contact with cases of typhoid; and (ii) laboratory staff likely to handle material contaminated with typhoid organisms. (b) The number of doses (including reinforcing doses) required will be dependent on the chosen vaccine and is to be offered so as to provide satisfactory protection against the disease.